na-na-hi/renget/archive/chrprompt2.md

 >Elm-anon: My first consideration was the Gengar line, but having the character start pre-evolved didn't sit right with me at the time, so Haunter and Gengar were out of the question.
 On the other hand, I never wrote anything before all this so I wasn't confident in being able to write stories featuring a limbless ball (Ghastly), so I discarded the idea too.
 The next pick was Duskull and I'm glad I choose it, because the mon grew on me even more and during the character's conception I had some fun ideas (including one that I still haven't properly introduced).

+>Chespin-Anon: I had always gone Wooper/Mareep in the past, but for the sake of writing, a team with no arms sounded much too difficult to write about, so I went with another favorite mon of mine.
+The vines coming into play just gave me more freedom, as well.

 If clover guild did not exist, where would you be at this point in time?

 >IV-Anon: Minor possibility I'd have joined some PMD rp group to see if it filled that niche of creativity i wanted, run into some really skeevy shit with it, and return to swearing off doing that kind of shit again.
 So realistically I'd be probably fucking around in other video games and never have picked back up doing creative art or writing.